 How to get to Hohenzollern Castle from Stuttgart

 - Burg Hohenzollern is located 60 kilometers southwest of Stuttgart.
 Frequent trains link Stuttgart Hbf with Hechingen Hbf (Duration: 60 minutes).
 From Hechingen Hbf, take bus 307 to the castle’s car park.
 The buses are timed to coincide with the trains.

 - Baden-Württemberg Ticket is highly recommended for this trip because it grants unlimited travel (both buses and trains) throughout the entire region in one day.
 Up to five persons can use this ticket.
 The price starts at 24€ for one person and goes up to 48€ for five people.

 - From the car park, you can either hike to the castle (25-30 minutes) or take a van which costs about 3€ for a 10 minutes trip.

 - Drones are forbidden in the area.
-So the only way to have a panorama view over the castle is travelling to Zeller Horn (final destination of bus 307), a mini-mountain located south-west of Hechingen.
+So the only way to have a panorama view over the castle is to travel to Zeller Horn (the final destination of bus 307), a mini-mountain located southwest of Hechingen.
 It is cumbersome but the view is really worth a trip.